 Saudi Arabia, which is highly dependent on oil income, is in danger of instability or even collapse when the world oil price decreases.
 In 2015, the IMF reported that "Oil revenues account for around 90 percent of central government fiscal revenues and around 85 percent of export revenues, while the oil sector comprises over 40 percent of overall GDP.
 Further, activity in the non-oil sector is correlated with oil prices through government spending.
 The importance of oil revenues to the economy has changed little over the past decade.
 Yet despite its importance in terms of income, exports, and government revenues, the oil sector provides less than five percent of total employment.
-This is illustrated in Charts 1 and 2 that show the correlation between oil income and economic growth in the periods 1996-2001 and 2006-2011 respectively.

 In May 2016, Moody's Investors Service downgraded the government of Saudi Arabia's long-term issuer ratings to A1 from Aa3 but indicated that the outlook is stable.
 This reflected Moody's view that lower oil prices have led to a deterioration of the country's credit profile.
 A combination of lower growth, higher debt levels, and smaller domestic and external buffers leaves the Kingdom less well positioned to cope with future shocks.